 Rich received his undergraduate degree from the University of Missouri School of Journalism in 1973.
 The following year he returned to his birth country, Canada, and began work as a newspaper reporter in suburban Vancouver, British Columbia.
 After engaging in graduate-level studies from 1978 to 1980 at Vancouver School of Theology, Rich later went on to complete his master’s degree in religion at Park University Graduate School of Religion (a program now administered by Community of Christ Seminary, which is affiliated with Graceland University in Independence, Missouri).

 Rich and his wife Sally live in Blue Springs, Missouri, where Rich served as bi-vocational pastor of the Colonial Hills congregation from 2003 through 2007.
-Their son, Matt, now in his thirties, lives near Denver, Colorado, where he persuaded his sister, Beth, to live after graduating from university.
-She lives there today with her husband, Chris (they married in July 2012), and their daughter.
-The front range of the Rocky Mountains serves as a great vacation destination for the parents, especially now that Rich has discovered the spiritual joys of fly fishing.
+Their son Matt and his fiancee live in Lawrence, Kansas.
+Their daughter Beth and her husband and daughter live in Denver, Colorado.
+The front range of the Rocky Mountains serves as a great vacation destination, especially now that Rich has discovered the spiritual joys of fly fishing.
 Thanks to Rich’s birth in London, Ontario, both Matt and Beth have acquired Canadian citizenship in addition to their U.S. citizenship.

 Check out his personal Facebook site: